wpeterman/ResistanceGA/README.md

 library(ResistanceGA) # Installs package and the other required packages needed
 ```
 Once the package is installed, you can further explore the functions by opening the 'Vignette' using the code below, or you can view the vignette directly [**here**](http://petermanresearch.weebly.com/uploads/2/5/9/2/25926970/resistancega.pdf "Vignette")
+**NOTE: The Vignette is quite dated, and has not been updated to fully reflect the features now incorporated in the current version.**
 ```
 vignette('ResistanceGA')  # Opens PDF
 ```